pliniker/mo-gc/doc/Project-RFC.md

 of the journal while doing mostly new-generation collections that this algorithm should be competitive.

-Non-atomic objects must be immutable, adding the cost associated with persistent data structures: the garbage generated.
+Non-atomic objects must be transactional, adding the cost associated with concurrent data structures: the garbage generated.
 In some circumstances there could be enormous amounts of garbage generated, raising the overall overhead of using the GC to where the GC thread affects throughput.

-Jemalloc is said to give low fragmentation rates, but a copying collector would improve on it.
-Implementing a copying collector in this context may be more complex than it is worth.
+Jemalloc is said to give low fragmentation rates compared to other malloc implementations, but fragmentation is likely nonetheless.

-At least this one language/compiler safety issue remains: referencing GC-managed pointers in a `drop()` is currently considered safe as the compiler has no awareness of the GC, but doing so is of course unsafe as the order of collection is non-deterministic leading to possible use-after-free in custom `drop()` functions.
+At least this one language/compiler safety issue remains: referencing GC-managed pointers in a `drop()` is currently considered safe by the compiler as it has no awareness of the GC, but doing so is of course unsafe as the order of collection is non-deterministic leading to possible use-after-free in custom `drop()` functions.

 # Rust Library Compatibility